-Winter reprieve: Settled weather expected over weekend after tempestuous week
+Brrrrrr: Auckland plummets to 2.5C as winter freeze grips NZ

-Parts of the country have been colder than a witch's belt buckle during the first week of the school holidays after winter tightened its grip on New Zealand.
+We're waking to a bitterly cold morning with parts of the country colder than a witch's belt buckle after winter tightened its grip on New Zealand in the first week of the school holidays.

+This morning temperatures have plunged to single digits everywhere including an icy -3C in Hamilton, 2.5C in Auckland and -4.2C in Twizel - the coldest place in New Zealand at 6am.

+Surprisingly Stewart Island on 8C and Kaikoura on 9.8C were the warmest spots.

 However, there will be a slight reprieve from winter's death grip over the weekend and for much of next week.